 The artists received a grant from Kone Foundation to the develop a project in the form of an artist residency, which allowed Sleiman Labat to come to Finland to work closely with Niskanen for four months.
 The project deals with phosphate and its effects on two vastly different environments: the Baltic Sea and Western Sahara.
 It explores the various layers of the issue through a number of artistic practices, drawing from Socially Engaged Arts, artistic research and field experience to gather information.

-The Saharawi tribal nomadic community inhabits Western Sahara, which is a major source of phosphate.
-In 1975 Morocco took control of the region, including its vital phosphate mines and coastline, thus launching a 16-year war between Morocco and the Saharawi.
+The Sahrawi tribal nomadic community inhabits Western Sahara, which is a major source of phosphate.
+In 1975 Morocco took control of the region, including its vital phosphate mines and coastline, thus launching a 16-year war between Morocco and the Sahrawi.
 Morocco built a 2,700-kilometre wall around the phosphate mines and other economically crucial areas; the wall was fortified with seven million antipersonnel landmines.
-Thousands of Saharawi families were forced to escape and seek refuge in neighbouring Algeria.
-The wall and its landmines prevent the nomadic Saharawi community from moving freely across the desert as they have done for millennia, and it has divided the land and its people, with many members caught on both sides of the wall, unable to reunite.
+Thousands of Sahrawi families were forced to escape and seek refuge in neighbouring Algeria.
+The wall and its landmines prevent the nomadic Sahrawi community from moving freely across the desert as they have done for millennia, and it has divided the land and its people, with many members caught on both sides of the wall, unable to reunite.

 The processing of phosphate for fertilizers to be used by the farms in the Baltic Region as led to eutrophication of ocean waters, initiated when phosphorus reaches the sea in great amounts.
 As a result of both the pollution and climate change, blue algae has formed on the surface in recent years.